aslanix/SmallStepNI/DESCRIPTION.md

 Top-level noninterference is the standard termination-insensitive noninterference.
 To prove NI we extend our semantics with with so-called _events_ — the resulting event semantics is  an augmentation of the original semantics.
 We also introduce bridge steps, that are the key tool in the proof.
-We show that each of these extensions is adequate w.r.t. the original small-step transition relation in [Adequacy.v](Adequacy.v).
+We show that each of these extensions is adequate w.r.t. the original small-step transition relation in the module [Adequacy.v](Adequacy.v).

 ### Event semantics